ivanresearch/nmsu_ijcai_2020/ReadMe.txt

 3. Generate the results in Table 3
-    3.1 Rename the parameter cnn_model_parameter_conv1.txt to be cnn_model_parameter.txt.
+    3.1 The results in the previous section are generated using SFCN model with 3 convolutional layers.
-        cnn_model_parameter_conv1.txt is the cnn setting parameter file with only one convolutional layer 3.2 Re-run the script in 1.1
+    To build a SFCN model with only 1 convolutioanl layer, rename the parameter cnn_model_parameter_conv1.txt to be cnn_model_parameter.txt. cnn_model_parameter_conv1.txt is the cnn setting parameter file with only one convolutional layer 3.2 Re-run the script in 2.1
     3.3 The accuracy, running time results can be found in the log file:
         For example:
         # python fcn_ca_main.py ges 0